SergioGasquez/awesome-electronic-engineering/README.md

 - [edX](https://www.edx.org/learn/electronics) - Explore between all kind of electronics online courses.
 - [coursera](https://www.coursera.org/browse/physical-science-and-engineering/electrical-engineering) - Great compilation of Coursera electrical engineering courses.

-### Youtube Channels   <a name="YoutubeChannels"></a>
+### YouTube Channels   <a name="YouTubeChannels"></a>
 - [GreatScott! ](https://www.youtube.com/user/greatscottlab) - GreatScott! offers from basics concepts to experiments in a very clear and explained way.
-- [EEVblog](https://www.youtube.com/user/EEVblog) - David L. Jones is one of the most known and wise electronics engineers and in his youtube channel, you can find a lot of interesting videos about certain electronics concepts, reviews or even live videos where he replies to any question from the watchers.
+- [EEVblog](https://www.youtube.com/user/EEVblog) - David L. Jones is one of the most known and wise electronics engineers and in his YouTube channel, you can find a lot of interesting videos about certain electronics concepts, reviews or even live videos where he replies to any question from the watchers.
 - [Add Ohms](https://www.youtube.com/user/AddOhms) - Mostly tutorials, explained in a very visual way.
 - [Andreas Spiess](https://www.youtube.com/channel/UCu7_D0o48KbfhpEohoP7YSQ) - Projects and comparison of electronic devices.